lmwk/NobuOSS/README.md

 You should be all set with the basic setup.

-here are the docs: https://dsharpplus.emzi0767.com/api/DSharpPlus.html
+here are the docs for DsharpPlus: https://dsharpplus.emzi0767.com/api/DSharpPlus.html

 ________________________________________________________________________________
 REDDIT COMMANDS